-Nutritional Advisors and NRNs may work independently or within a broader health and fitness environment such as a gym; however, they must work within the defined Scope of Practice outlined within this document.
+Nutritional Advisors and NRNs may work independently or within a broader health and fitness environment such as a gym; however, they must work within the defined scope of practice outlined within this document.

-Graduates also complement specialists such as Dietitians, General Practice Physicians and other Allied Health Professionals, through the provision of frontline nutritional advice to otherwise healthy individuals.
-Nutritional Advisors/NRNs do not diagnose medical conditions or ailments, and will at all times seek to refer clients to medical practitioners if a potential health condition is identified during standard screening risk stratification or monitoring procedures.
+Graduates also complement specialists such as dietitians, general practice physicians and other allied health professionals, through the provision of frontline nutritional advice to otherwise healthy individuals.
+Nutritional Advisors/NRNs do not diagnose medical conditions or ailments and will always seek to refer clients to medical practitioners if a potential health condition is identified during standard screening risk stratification or monitoring procedures.

-The qualification does not provide the skills and knowledge for a Nutritional Advisor/NRN to provide advice to 'high risk' clients, other than to refer the client to an appropriate medical or Allied Health Professional.
+The qualification does not provide the skills and knowledge for a Nutritional Advisor/NRN to provide advice to 'high risk' clients, other than to refer the client to an appropriate medical or allied health professional.

 This qualification provides a pathway to work in a diverse range of roles within the health and fitness industry.
-Potential roles include sales positions within vitamin, health and supplements stores; Health/ Wellness Coach, Sports Nutrition coach, and fitness advisory roles such as Personal Trainers or Fitness Professionals.
+Potential roles include sales positions within vitamin, health and supplements stores; health/wellness coach, sports nutrition coach, and fitness advisory roles such as personal trainers or fitness professionals (with a relevant fitness qualification).